TalaatHarb/feign-client-samples/keycloak/README.md

 It might take up to 4 minutes to start you can access its admin console using the user name and password in the corresponding files

+After that enter the admin console and copy the secret from the client: sample-client to your configuration for the micro-service